annapamma/vue-heatmap-tutorial/README.md

 By the end of this tutorial, you will be adequately familiar with the structure and function of ApexCharts heatmaps to customize your applications to fit their own data visualization needs.

 ## Prerequisites
-Readers should have a working familiarity with HTML, CSS, and JavaScript, access to a browser, and an active Internet connection.
+Readers should have a working familiarity with HTML and JavaScript, access to a browser, and an active Internet connection.

 # Getting started